 Storing vegan chocolates

 Keep these chocolates in the freezer until you are ready to give them as gifts.
-Especially if you are using caramel or peppermint filling, your chocolates could start to go bad after a week or so in the refrigerator due to the perishable plant-based milk in them.
+Especially if you are using a caramel or peppermint filling, your chocolates may start to spoil after a week or so in the refrigerator due to the perishable plant-based milk.
 They will stay good for at least 3 months in the freezer.

 An open box of homemade dairy-free chocolates and more pretty white chocolate boxes behind it.